parallaxinc/BlocklyProp/README.md

 To Do list
 -----------------

 Below is the current to do list.
-It is organized byPlease edit this as the features of BlocklyProp changes.
+It is organized by priority.
+Please edit this as the features of BlocklyProp changes.

 Thanks for the help and best of luck.

-1. Spin Reference
+1. Multi Core
 2. Manual
-3. Multi Core
+3. Spin Reference